dasch-swiss/dsp-ui-lib/projects/dsp-ui/README.md

 ```
 <!-- example of resource viewer -->

-And use it in the component template as follow.
+And use it in the component template as follows.
 The example shows how to display a resource by iri = 'http://rdfh.ch/0803/18a671b8a601'.

 ```html
 <dsp-resource-view [iri]="'http://rdfh.ch/0803/18a671b8a601'"></dsp-resource-view>